Trimurti: Smartism

 Smartism is a denomination of Hinduism that places emphasis on a group of five deities rather than just a single deity.
 The "worship of the five forms" (pañcāyatana pūjā) system, which was popularized by the ninth-century philosopher Śankarācārya among orthodox Brahmins of the Smārta tradition, invokes the five deities Shiva, Vishnu, Brahma, Shakti and Surya. Śankarācārya later added Kartikeya to these five, making six total.

 This reformed system was promoted by Śankarācārya primarily to unite the principal deities of the six major sects on an equal status.
 The monistic philosophy preached by Śankarācārya made it possible to choose one of these as a preferred principal deity and at the same time worship the other four deities as different forms of the same all-pervading Brahman.

-Saura

-The Saura sect that worships Surya as the supreme personality of the godhead and saguna brahman does not accept the Trimurti as they believe Surya is God.
-Earlier forms of the Trimurti sometimes included Surya instead of Brahma, Vishnu or Shiva or as a fourth above the Trimurti, of whom the other three are manifestations; Surya is Brahma in the morning, Vishnu in the afternoon and Shiva in the evening.
-Surya was also a member of the original Vedic Trimurti, which included Varuna and Vayu.
-Some Sauras worship either Vishnu or Brahma or Shiva as manifestations of Surya, others worship the Trimurti as a manifestation of Surya, and others exclusively worship Surya alone.